 In California, the process of expunging or clearing a criminal record is usually called "dismissal," because the case is reopened and the criminal conviction is dismissed.
 For legal purposes, if your conviction is dismissed, it is as though you never committed the crime.
-Your record will be changed to reflect the dismissal, and you usually do not have to disclose that you were convicted -- for example, when applying for a job.
-In fact, it is illegal for most employers in California to ask about an arrest that did not result in a conviction or conviction that was later dismissed (expunged).
+Your record will be changed to reflect the dismissal, and you usually do not have to disclose that you were convicted—for example, when applying for a job.
+In fact, it is illegal for most employers in California to ask about an arrest that did not result in a conviction or a conviction that was later dismissed (expunged).
 There are exceptions, such as for jobs with police departments or other criminal justice agencies, or positions that require access to drugs or firearms.
 (Cal.
-Pen.
-Code, § 1203.4; Cal.
-Lab.
-Code, § 432.7.)
+Penal Code §§ 851.91, 1203.4 (2019); Cal.
+Labor Code § 432.7 (2019).)

 Below are the circumstances under which an arrest or conviction may be cleared in California.

-You were convicted of another offense, and the court agrees to dismiss it.
+You were convicted of a misdemeanor or felony, were sentenced to probation, and the court agrees to dismiss it.
 The following offenses may be dismissed if you can convince the court that a dismissal is in the interests of justice:

 You were charged with possession of marijuana.
-You may not need to petition for dismissal if you were convicted of possession of marijuana for personal use.
+You might not need to petition for dismissal if you were arrested for or convicted of marijuana possession or transporting or giving away 28.5 grams or less of marijuana.
 Such convictions, if entered after January 1, 1976, should be erased from your criminal record after two years.
-Note that this does not include convictions for growing, selling, or transporting marijuana.
+Note that this does not include convictions for growing or selling marijuana or transporting more than 28.5 grams of marijuana.
 (Cal.
-Health & Saf.
-Code, § 11361.5.)
+Health & Safety Code § 11361.5 (2019).)

 Vacating a Conviction When Immigration Consequences Not Explained or Defendant Has Evidence of Actual Innocence